 Number of rooms: 1293

 Disney's Animal Kingdom Lodge is one of the best themed resorts at Walt Disney World.
-Capturing the essence of an African savannah lodge, this resort is the perfect blend of nature and architecture.
+Capturing the essence of an African savanna lodge, this resort is the perfect blend of nature and architecture.
 Through an ingenious barrier system, zebras, giraffes, antelopes, elks, kudus, gazelles, wildebeest's and exotic birds come incredibly close to the resort.
-For the best views of the free roaming wildlife, book a Savannah view room.
+For the best views of the free roaming wildlife, book a Savanna View room.
 (There are common areas on the grounds where everyone can see the amazing menagerie.)

 Animal Kingdom Lodge is divided into two main areas: Jambo House, which is the main guest resort area, and Kidani Village, the Disney Vacation Club villas.
 To get back and forth between the two, you can either make the 5-10 minute walk or use the Disney bus system.
 From Jambo House, the Downtown Disney bus will stop at Kidani Village first and from Kidani Village, any of the theme park buses will stop at Jambo House first.

 Walking into Jambo House at the Animal Kingdom Lodge, it's tough not to be totally blown away.
 The lobby alone induces the kind of awe and magic that Disney is known for.
 There are comfortable seating areas for relaxing and a large mud fireplace with a cozy fire always burning.
 You'll also find a number of televisions playing classic Disney cartoons which makes it easy for families with children to rendezvous without the little ones getting bored.